-The grammar mistakes checking is useful, but what has been a game-changer was the punctuation checker.
+The grammar mistakes checking is helpful, but what has been a game-changer was the punctuation checker.
 I often write so fast that I can forget commas or not hit the keyboard hard enough on some letters that they don’t register.

-This feature is not available in the Grammarly extension for web browsers (in the time of writing this article), but it is available in their online editor.
+This feature is not available in the Grammarly extension for web browsers (at the time of writing this article), but it is available in their online editor.
 It compares your writing to billion of web pages across the web.

 I have to admit that I also love this feature as it saves me the time of using a dedicated plagiarism checker.
 It’s just more convenient to use the same tool for everything writing-related.

 Even the most professional writers have certain words that we consistently misspelled.
 They aren’t always complicated or overly long words, but something about them makes us misspell them.